-Dr. D’s father, a decorated Marine fighter pilot, was killed in Vietnam when Dr. D was one year old.
+Dr. D’s father, a Marine fighter pilot, was killed in Vietnam in 1968 when Dr. D was one year old.
 This tragedy made Dr. D realize how much Veterans and their families sacrifice for America.
-It was incredibly tough, growing up without a father, but it taught Dr. D that you can overcome tragedy and be okay.
+It was incredibly tough, growing up without a father, but it taught Dr. D that with time and perseverance, anyone can overcome tragedy.

-Dr. D truly appreciates all Veterans and their families for pledging their lives to this country and their fellow man.
-As a show of thanks, SEECA offers a significant discount for all Veterans in the optical shop (year round) and a discount on Lasik for Veterans (year round).
+Dr. D appreciates Veterans for pledging their lives to America and their fellow man.
+As a show of thanks, SEECA offers a significant discount for all Veterans in the optical shop and a discount on Lasik for Veterans.

 Veterans Vision Day

-SEECA Veterans Vision Day was started by Dr. D in 2002 as a way to say thanks to the veterans.
-Dr. D gives free full eye exams to all Veterans and their spouses on Veterans Day because Dr. D knows what it means to put America first.
+SEECA Veterans Vision Day was started by Dr. D in 2002 as a way to say “thank you” to the veterans.
+Dr. D gives free full eye exams to all Veterans and their spouses on Veterans Day because Dr. D knows what it means to sacrifice for America.

 Ballistics Grade Protective Eyewear for the military

 Dr. D donated Oakley ballistics grade eyewear to local troops as a way to protect their eyes on the battlefield.
-These Oakley glasses were special military issue ballistic grade eyewear, (think bullet-proof protection for your eyes).
+These Oakley glasses are very special eyewear, (think bullet-proof protection for your eyes).
 In a twist of fate, the ballistics glasses Dr. D provided to one of our soldiers protected his eyes when a rocket hit his helicopter in Afghanistan and exploded in his face.
 The soldier credits the glasses with saving his eyes.
 Dr. D was gratified to know that his gift helped save this soldier's sight in battle.

 Dr. D founded, organized and sponsored the Houma/Terrebonne Fourth of July Celebration, starting in 2009.
-Over the years, this event has included a bike race, beauty pageant, fun run, parade, solemn ceremony, entertainment, food booths, kids events, jet flyovers, parachute jumpers and of course, AWESOME FIREWORKS.
-Dr. D and SEECA are proud to work with the WOUNDED WARRIOR PROJECT to sponsor an annual Fishing Rodeo that grew out of the Fourth of July Celebration.
-SEECA proudly partners with the Terrebonne Patriots, led by local Civic Leader Danny Picou, who helps orchestrate this annual event for the Houma/Terrebonne community.
+Over the years, this event has included a bike race, beauty pageant, fun run, parade, solemn ceremony, entertainment, food booths, kid’s events, jet flyovers, parachute jumpers and of course, awesome fireworks.
+Dr. D and SEECA are proud to work with the Wounded Warrior Project to sponsor an annual Fishing Rodeo that grew out of the Fourth of July Celebration.
+SEECA proudly partners with the Terrebonne Patriots, led by local civic leader Danny Picou, who helps orchestrate this annual event for the Houma community.

 SEECA EMR (Electronic Medical Records)

-After 2 years of programming, SEECA EMR was launched and has evolved ever since.
-SEECA now has a technology team that works fulltime to make its electronic medical records better.
-Patients experience the benefits of this technology as constant enhancements are made to the EMR which allows Dr. D to focus on the patients, while the technicians focus on documenting the exam.
+After 2 years of programming, SEECA EMR was launched.
+SEECA currently has a technology team that works fulltime to continuously update its electronic medical records.
+Patients experience the benefits of this technology as increased efficiency and accuracy which helps Dr. D, the technicians and the patients.

 Patients often ask if they need to check out at the front desk before they exit.
 They are pleasantly surprised to learn that there is no need, since payment has been previously collected and their appointment information has already been printed out.
-Respect of the patient’s time is a SEECA goal.
-Efficiency is possible since SEECA maintains its own medical records which gets modified and improved daily.
+Respect for the patient’s time is one of SEECA’s main goals.

 Invention and United States Patents:

-Dr. D invented a specialized version of artificial intelligence and has been using artificial intelligence since 2002 to assist with glaucoma management.
-Google and IBM popularized artificial intelligence years later, but a decade before these technology giants thought about artificial intelligence, SEECA was using it on a daily basis to help its patients.
+Dr. D invented a specialized version of artificial intelligence and has been using this technology since 2002 to assist with glaucoma management.
+Google and IBM popularized artificial intelligence about 10 years after Dr. D, but years before these technology giants thought about artificial intelligence, Dr. D was using it on a daily basis to help his patients.

 The concept behind artificial intelligence is simple.
-Computers can calculate complex data effortlessly and the answer is correct 100% of the time.
+Computers can calculate complex data quickly and the answer is correct 100% of the time.
 For example, when was the last time your computerized calculator gave you the wrong answer?
-Artificial intelligence takes very complex data and distills this data down to come up with the correct answer…every time.
+Artificial intelligence takes very complex data and distills this data down to the correct answer…every time.

-Back in 2002, Dr. D was using artificial intelligence to calculate “target intra ocular pressures” for patients.
-This task would normally take a doctor 7-15 minutes to calculate but the computer could calculate this number in a half-second and it was always correct.
-Since using this artificial intelligence, the computer has NEVER BEEN INCORRECT.
+Back in 2002, Dr. D was using artificial intelligence to calculate “target intra ocular pressures” for glaucoma patients.
+This task would normally take a doctor 7-10 minutes to calculate but the computer calculates this number in a half-second and it is always correct.
+Since using this artificial intelligence, the computer has never been incorrect.
 Doctors should never say “never”, but in this case it's accurate.

 Since the success of the first artificial intelligence system, Dr. D has invented other artificial intelligence systems that are more complex.
 SEECA uses artificial intelligence on every patient during every visit.
 One hundred percent accuracy in diagnosis and treatment is the goal.

-For example, let's say an individual has been a SEECA patient for 18 years and long ago, they had an episode of a rare infection that responded to an uncommon medication.
-It is possible that a doctor would not recall this episode, BUT THE COMPUTER NEVER FORGETS.
-The system would recall this infection and the medication used and would remind the doctor of this episode, even though it's been 18 years.
+For example, let's say an individual has been a SEECA patient for 18 years, and years ago this patient experienced an episode of a rare infection that responded to an uncommon medication.
+It is probable that a doctor may not recall this episode, but the computer never forgets.
+The system quickly recalls this particular infection and alerts the doctor to use the correct antibiotic, even though it's been 18 years.

 This type of great care would be unlikely without the aid of artificial intelligence and computers.
-Dr. D has been on the forefront of this revolution since he started SEECA.
-Dr. D predicts that artificial intelligence will help doctors practice better medicine in the future.
+Dr. D has been on the forefront of this revolution since he started SEECA and predicts that artificial intelligence will help doctors practice better medicine in the future.

-Inventions and copyrights for artificial intelligence by Dr. D (all still used at SEECA)
+Additional Inventions and copyrights by Dr. D (all still used at SEECA)